paxperscientiam/lint/readme.md

 * yamllint: `.yaml, .yml`

 # Goals
+* NEED to support linter options (duh!)
-I would like to add a whole bunch more.
-Better still, I want to make `lint.bash` extensible such that users could expand support to their liking.
+* I would like to add a whole bunch more linters.
+* Better still, I want to make `lint.bash` extensible such that users could expand support to their liking.